Application Preview

 INTRODUCTION

-The NY Small Business Funders Collective (SBFC) is in its first year of pooled grantmaking.
-With a combined pool of $500,000 to award in Year One, we aim to be as targeted as possible with our grants.
-We do this in hopes of increasing our impact and decreasing time and resources spent by potential applicants for whom the Planning Grant is not a good fit.
+The NY Small Business Funders Collective (SBFC) is in its third year of pooled grantmaking.
+We aim to be as targeted as possible with our grants.
+We do this in hopes of increasing our impact and decreasing time and resources spent by potential applicants for whom the Partnership Grant is not a good fit.

-For a comprehensive guide to eligibility requirements for the Fund’s 12-month Planning Grant and additional considerations, please visit www.nysmallbusinessfunders.org and review the Grant Guidelines, Scoring Rubric, and other information.
+For a comprehensive guide to eligibility requirements for the Fund’s one-year Partnership Grant and additional considerations, please visit www.nysmallbusinessfunders.org and review the Grant Guidelines, Scoring Rubric, and other information.
 After reviewing the information, if you believe your project is a good fit for this planning grant, please click on the “apply” link which will take you to the online application portal, beginning with an Eligibility Survey.

 REVIEW PROCESS

 After application submission, each proposal will go through an initial qualification screening and vetting by program management staff.
-After this initial screening, applications will be reviewed by Grant Review Committee members, a group that is comprised of founding members of the Collective as well as external reviewers representing different viewpoints from within the small business and philanthropic sector.
+After this initial screening, applications will be reviewed by Grant Review Committee members, a group that is comprised of founding members of the Collective as well as external reviewers representing different viewpoints from within the small business, philanthropic, and procurement sectors.

 Applications will be scored using a numerical scoring rubric.
 Each priority area will be scored on a 0-5 point scale.
 Award finalists (lead and partner) will be asked to participate in an interview before final decisioning, in late November.
-Announcements will be made in Q1 2023.
-Award disbursements are anticipated to be in single installments, with interim and final reporting required.
+Announcements will be made in Q1 2025.
+Award disbursements are anticipated to be in 1-2 installments, with interim and final reporting required.

-Thank you for your interest in the NY Small Business Funders Collective and its inaugural Request For Proposals.
+Thank you for your interest in the NY Small Business Funders Collective and its Request For Proposals.
 If additional assistance is needed after reviewing the application packet, please email: inquiries@nysmallbusinessfunders.org.
-In addition to the information session on September 22, the Collective will also publish FAQ on the website to share and reflect questions submitted from applicants.
+In addition to the information session on September 19 (register here), the Collective will also publish FAQ on the website to share and reflect questions submitted from applicants.

 ELIGIBILITY

-The Eligibility Tool to determine whether your proposed program is: 1) eligible, 2) likely to be competitive, or 3) a better candidate for future rounds of funding.
+The Eligibility Tool is used to determine whether your proposed program is: 1) eligible, 2) likely to be competitive, or 3) a better candidate for future rounds of funding.

-Is the proposed project a collaboration (or planned collaboration) of at least two organizations?
+Is the proposed project a collaboration of at least two organizations?

-Is the proposed project structured as a planning phase to create a new partnership, or to significantly expand the work of an existing partnership between local, grassroots, and proximate organization(s) working directly in community with small business owners?
+Is the proposed project structured as a partnership to explore innovative solutions in procurement, working directly in community with local small business owners?

-Is the proposed project aimed at assisting businesses with at least one of the following areas of success enhancement?
+Is the proposed project aimed at assisting businesses with at least one of the following areas of success enhancement in procurement?

-1. CAPITAL ACCESS: Extending, designing, and/or growing mechanisms for delivering inclusive capital for businesses
+1. CAPITAL ACCESS: Extending, designing, and/or growing mechanisms for delivering inclusive capital for businesses, particularly working capital.

 APPLICATION